ImperialCollegeLondon/porescale/README.md

-## Pore-scale modules for code developers
+## Pore-scale-modelling modules for code developers

 This repository serves as developer guide for integrating different git codes/submodules linked here and contains no code of its own.